Gillesedgy/Team4-BackEnd-Server/README.md

 Environment Configuration

-- Create a new file named '.env' in the root directory of you project
+- Create a new file named '.env' in the root directory of your project
 - Add the '.env' file to your 'gitignore' file to ensure it is not committed to version control.
 - Inside the '.env' file, add the following environment variables:
        PORT=your_own_port_number